-Drupal works on any web server with PHP support.
+Drupal works on any web server with PHP (greater or equal PHP Version 5.5.9) support.

 Security note: Some security features are only provided for Apache and (to a lesser extent) IIS through the use of .htaccess and web.config files.
 You are responsible for recreating these features when not using Apache.

 Apache is the most commonly used web server for Drupal.
 Drupal will work on Apache 2.x hosted on UNIX/Linux, OS X, or Windows.

 The majority of Drupal development and deployment is done on Apache, so there is more community experience and testing performed on Apache than on other web servers.

 The Apache 'mod_rewrite' extension is required.
 It is used for clean URLs.

 The Apache Virtualhost configuration must contain the directive

 AllowOverride All to allow Drupal's .htaccess file to be used.

 Options +MultiViews enabled by default, then the Apache Virtualhost configuration should also contain